lucyms0312/LucysTetrisClone/README.md

 python3 error_parser.py
 ```

-This will append a description of errors and fix steps to `../TODO_tetris_fixes.txt` with checkboxes for tracking.
+This will add a description of the errors and steps to take inside the `../TODO_tetris_fixes.txt` with checkboxes for tracking which tasks have been completed.

 ### Running
-After successful compilation:
+After the compilation and there's no errors, you can run

 ```bash
 ./tetris
 ```
+and check for anything you want to add/remove, at this point you have freedom to do what you want
 ## Controls

 - **Left Arrow**: Move piece left